Bachelor of Arts/Bachelor of Education (Primary/Secondary)

 About this course

-Graduates of this combined degree can teach in both primary and secondary schools (Kindergarten to Year 12), significantly expanding their career opportunities.
+Graduates of this combined degree can teach in both primary and secondary schools (kindergarten to Year 12), significantly expanding their career opportunities.
 Students complete curriculum studies in six key learning areas for primary school teaching and one secondary teaching subject in English, mathematics, geography or modern history.

+In their first year, students study essential foundational content for teaching in primary and secondary schools.
 Starting in their second year, and continuing throughout the remainder of their degree, students study curriculum, pedagogy and effective teaching strategies.
 This includes discipline studies in their chosen secondary teaching subject.
 They also begin significant blocks of professional teaching experiences in primary and secondary schools to thoroughly prepare them for teaching practice.

 Courses are accredited with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).